clementine-tw/toy-ai-code-agent/README.md

 # toy-ai-code-agent

-just a practice for ai agent
+Just a practice for AI code agent.

+Please don't use this project as tool, besause it is not safe.